2. Advanced Beginner

 Hailing from the Midwest, Michaelle Goerlitz migrated to San Francisco in 1980 to pursue the study of congas and Afro-Cuban music.
 Along the way, she’s immersed herself in Brazilian and Venezuelan styles as well.
 People and projects she’s been fortunate to work with include Wild Mango, Samba Rio, Tammy Hall, Ed Johnson & Novo Tempo, Mark Levine, Tom McDermott, Venezuelan Music Project, VNote Ensemble, Paul McCandless, Tuck & Patti, and Barbara Higbie.
 Recently she traveled to Kazakhstan to play gigs sponsored by the State Department.

 Percussion! (all levels) We’ll focus on a few African-based rhythms that have been incorporated into folkloric Cuban and Brazilian (and American) music.
-Clave, congas, sticks, rumba, tumbao, bembe, and samba await you.
-Any level of experience with percussion is welcome.
+Clave, congas, sticks, rumba, tumbao, bembe, and samba await!

 Rhythm Training (all levels) Rushing or dragging?
-Not sure where the “1” is?
-Looking for better ways to communicate rhythmically with bandmates?
-Or maybe you occasionally want to play some auxiliary percussion?
-Add to your musical toolbox by learning body/vocal percussion and basic techniques on some common percussion instruments, and unraveling polyrhythms.
+Not sure where "the 1” is?
+Want to play auxiliary percussion?
+Add to your musical toolbox by unraveling polyrhythms and learning basic techniques on some common percussion instruments.

 Chris Grampp has played jazz, blues, rock, and traditional music in bands and as a soloist for many years in the Bay Area.
 He has studied guitar with Tuck Andress, Warren Nunes, and Davis Ramey, and has written lessons for Acoustic Guitar magazine.
 He has taught for many years at CCMC, the Puget Sound Guitar Workshop, and music festival workshops.